agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 this would be easier than before?
 Yes it is, but it is not going to work.

-**Actually parameter entity can't be called inside the DTD subset they can be called in the External subset (like we did in Payload no 2.
+**According to [XML_DOC](https://www.w3.org/TR/xml/#wfc-PEinInternalSubset)Actually parameter entity can't be called inside the DTD subset they can be called in the External subset (like we did in Payload no 2).
 It will be forbidden, hence you will get the forbidden error.**

 So that's the reason why we can't run above payload.